Fox Meadows Wind

 Project Consultation

 The consultation process is guided by the Alberta Utilities Commission (AUC), Rule 007.
-ABO commits to forthright and meaningful communication that is timely and respectful.
+FMWI commits to forthright and meaningful communication that is timely and respectful.
 Through the ongoing provision of project information, we aim to incite discussion with interested parties and commit to the thoughtful consideration of feedback into our project planning in order to mitigate and avoid impact.
 Consultation will continue throughout the life of the Project.
 All correspondence related to the project will be recorded and submitted as part of the Participation Involvement Program for the AUC Application.
 If you have questions about the Regulatory and Consultation Process, you can contact the AUC at 403-592-4500 or info@auc.ab.ca or visit their website at www.auc.ab.ca

 Frequently Asked Questions